 Blackwater: is the wastewater from bathrooms and toilets that contains faecal matter and urine.
-Water from kitchens and dishwashers are also considered blackwater due to the contamination by pathogens and grease (Your Home, Australian Government).
+Water from kitchens and dishwashers are also considered blackwater due to the contamination by pathogens and grease (Department of Industry, Science, Energy and Resources 2013, Your Home, Australian Government, Canberra).
 It is also referred to as sewage or brown water and can carry disease and bacteria, both of which could be harmful.

 How to treat blackwater: biological or chemical treatment and disinfection are required for treating blackwater.
 There are several accredited treatment systems available for outdoor use.

 The most common wastewater treatment and reuse system in Australia is the aerated system – which involves the following steps: